 The Company recognizes interest and penalties related to uncertain tax positions as a component of income tax expense, which is consistent with the recognition of these items in prior reporting periods.
-During the thirteen weeks ended February 29, 2020, there was no change in unrecognized tax benefits to the Company.
-During the twenty-six weeks ended February 29, 2020, there was a decrease in unrecognized tax benefits of \$1.3 million due to a release of tax reserves.
+During the thirteen weeks ended November 28, 2020, there were no material changes in the amount of unrecognized tax benefits or the amount accrued for interest and penalties.

 All U.S. and Canadian federal income tax statutes have lapsed for filings up to and including fiscal years 2015 and 2012, respectively.
-With a few exceptions, the Company is no longer subject to state and local income tax examinations for periods prior to fiscal 2015.
+With a few exceptions, the Company is no longer subject to state and local income tax examinations for periods prior to fiscal 2016.
 The Company is not aware of any tax positions for which it is reasonably possible that the total amounts of unrecognized tax benefits will change significantly in the next 12 months.